HITLER NAMED GERMAN CHANCELLOR

 Left: Newly appointed Chancellor Hitler at the window of the Reich Chancellery on Berlin’s Wilhelmstrasse receiving ovations on the evening of January 30, 1933.
 President Hindenburg (elected the second president of the Weimar Republic in 1925) was no admirer of Hitler, dismissively referring to him as “that Bohemian corporal” (boehmischer Gefreiter) or “housepainter.”
 Initially he refused to name Hitler chancellor; instead, he appointed fellow army officer Maj.
 Gen. Kurt von Schleicher to the position.
 Political intrigue and divisiveness (Nazis, German communists, and socialists were at each other’s throats literally and figuratively), cabinet crises, and backroom negotiations prompted an exasperated Hindenburg to end government instability by appointing Hitler to head a new cabinet and naming ex-Chancellor Franz von Papen from the Catholic Center Party as vice-chancellor.
 The understanding was that Papen would act as a “check” on Hitler’s more disturbing tendencies and encourage him to tamp down on the lawlessness and street violence and ruthlessness of the Sturmabteilung (SA), the “Brownshirts,” the Nazi Party’s paramilitary thugs.

-Right: Hindenburg and Hitler on March 21, 1933, known as the “Day of Potsdam.”
+Right: Chancellor Hitler and Hindenburg in his imperial spiked helmet, pointy symbol of authority in the kaiser period, on March 21, 1933, known as the “Day of Potsdam.”
 On that day the newly elected Reichstag was constituted with an opening ceremony in Potsdam’s Baroque Garrison Church.
-The Potsdam gala was a Nazi propaganda pitch to demonstrate unity between Hitler’s populist movement and the old aristocratic, conservative, and Prussian military elite represented by Hindenburg.
+The Potsdam gala was a Nazi propaganda pitch to demonstrate unity between Hitler’s populist movement and the old aristocratic, conservative, and Prussian military elite represented by the walrus-whiskered Hindenburg.

 Hindenburg and Adolf Hitler, Berlin, May 1, 1933Hitler, Hindenburg, and Goering, Tannenberg Memorial, East Prussia, August 1933